 Hafez is Fulbright Fellow (2005) and a Rockefeller Fellow (2009) and his works reside in numerous international collections including Saatchi Collection, London, MuHKA Museum of Contemporary Art, Antwerp, Belgium, Ars Aevi Museum of Contemporary Art, Sarajevo, Bosnia and several other museums.

-Al Maha on (Two Goddesses & Two Blacks), (One Sniper & Three Goddesses)
+Al Mahha on (Two Goddesses & Two Blacks), (One Sniper & Three Goddesses)

 Khaled Hafez artworks are best described to have a “predicting visionary”.
 He reads signs & translates them into different forms of Art to deliver message, feelings, thoughts… Keep an eye on what’s coming up because you’ll say “Hold on!
 Khaled Hafez said that in a painting!”